 Club dues.
-You are not allowed any deduction for dues paid or incurred after 1993 for membership in any club organized for business, pleasure, recreation, or other social purpose.
+Generally, you are not allowed any deduction for dues paid or incurred for membership in any club organized for business, pleasure, recreation, or other social purpose.
+However, you may be able to deduct dues paid to chambers of commerce and to professional societies.
 See Dues and subscriptions.